avnet-iotconnect/iotc-arduino-mchp-avr-sdk/QUICKSTART.md

 <img src="https://github.com/avnet-iotconnect/avnet-iotc-mtb-xensiv-example/assets/40640041/82e70cb6-018b-4bf3-a92c-a7286b05d73f" width=200>

-* Enter the **DUID** saved from earlier in the *Unique ID* field
+* Enter the **DUID** saved from earlier in the *Unique ID* field.
-* Enter a description of your choice in the *Display Name* to help identify your device
+* Enter a description of your choice in the *Display Name* to help identify your device.
-* Select the template from the dropdown box that was just imported ("avriot")
+* Select the template from the dropdown box that was just imported ("avriot").
-* Ensure "Use my certificate" is selected under *Device certificate*
+* Ensure "Use my certificate" is selected under *Device certificate*.
-* Browse and Select the "cert.txt" file saved in the previous [Provisioning](#provisioning) step or simply paste the certificate
+* Paste the certificate displayed in the [Provisioning](#provisioning) step into the *Certificate Text* field.
 * Click **Save & View**

 ## Running Demo Code with Arduino IDE